KyrylR/supervised-learning-classification/README.md

     * 7: reversible defect: no proper blood movement when exercising
 14. target - have disease or not (1=yes, 0=no) (= the predicted attribute)

+## 5. Modeling

+We're going to try 3 different machine learning models:
+   1. Logistic Regression
+   2. K-Nearest Neighbours Classifier
+   3. Random Forest Classifier

+## 6. Experimentation

+If you haven't hit your evaluation metric yet... ask yourself...

+* Could you collect more data?
+* Could you try a better model?
+Like CatBoost or XGBoost?
+* Could you improve the current models? (beyond what we've done so far)
+* If your model is good enough (you have hit your evaluation metric) how would you export it and share it with others?